webdev-dave/bizzbuzz-custom-calculator/README.md

 ## Todo

+- in totalBoxCost and boxData Additional Data components, pull all data info from state.additionalData
+- make sure all results add up correctly
 - add Additional Data section (should be collapsible)
 - get rid of multi unitCode columns (event with non EQP)
 - block user from being able to edit netUnitCost